georgeselkassouf/Amazon-Web-Scraper/README.md

 ## Description
 This project scrapes the name and price of a given item from Amazon using Beautiful Soup.

-Using a While loop, the function will run each 5 hours.
+Using a while loop, the function will run each 5 hours.

 When the desired price is reached, an email will be sent notifying the user of the price drop.